TikTok's biggest trends right now (2025)

 'Holding space' meme

 TikTok has turned this popular therapy term into a moment for reflection and laughter.
-Fuelled by a confusing press tour interview for the mega musical movie Wicked, TikTokers are now using the phrase to share clips that range for empathetic to hilarious.
-Add the caption "holding space" on top of your video footage to make your viewers pause, reflect, or chuckle.
+Fuelled by a confusing press tour interview for the mega musical movie Wicked, creators are now using the phrase to share clips that range for empathetic to hilarious.
+Add the caption 'holding space' on top of your video footage to make your viewers pause, reflect, or laugh.

 Holding space TikTok meme